LESFMIP-sprint/sprint-info/docs/github.md

 [Git](https://git-scm.com/) is a popular version control system that is the foundation of most open source software development.
 You are not required to be a Git pro in advance of this event, but come prepared to learn a lot about it!
 [GitHub](https://github.com) is a hosting service for Git repositories, enabling us to share code across teams in a web environment.

 We will use Git and GitHub for collaborative work.
-Be sure to arrive at OceanHackWeek with your own [GitHub](https://github.com) account.

 ### Git Installation